©

 BiliaA village steeped in Corsican history

-Stop off at Bilia to discover the soul of a perched village and make the most of this moment of tranquillity on offer.
-Located to the west of Sartène, the small commune of Bilia overlooks a valley called Bisujè, occupied since prehistoric times.
-It’s part of the Sartenais.
+Stop off at Bilia to discover the soul of a hilltop village and make the most of this moment of tranquillity.
+Situated to the west of Sartène, the small village of Bilia overlooks a valley called Bisujè, which has been occupied since prehistoric times.
+It is part of the Sartenais region.

-It’s one of the smallest villages in Corsica… but also one of the most endearing.
-Indeed, you will appreciate the calm of this small village perched in the mountains.
+It’s one of the smallest villages in Corsica… but also one of the most charming.
+You’ll love the peace and quiet of this little village perched in the mountains.
 It is currently made up of several hamlets.

 Getting there